dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 code.\todo{for examples, see cite, cite}

-In that spirit, we wanted to start with a simple property that comes up in every programming languages, value optionality.\todo{we need a better word for "optionality"} Optional values are represented differently across languages, null pointers in C++ or Java, with explicit option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
-In every case, understanding where values can be optional is necessary for even their most basic uses, and misunderstanding where they are optional can often be a source of bugs, like a null pointer dereference.
+In that spirit, we wanted to start with a simple property that comes up in every programming languages, nullability.
+Nullable values are represented differently across languages, null pointers in C++ or Java, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
+In every case, understanding where values can be nullable is necessary for even their most basic uses, and misunderstanding where they are nullable can often be a source of bugs, like a null pointer dereference.

-Do our models understand when a value is optional?
-They must, to be able to write code that deals with optional values, but we haven’t known what form this knowledge takes, what situations are likely to confuse the model.
+Do our models understand when a value is nullable?
+They must, to be able to write code that deals with nullable values, but we haven’t known what form this knowledge takes, what situations are likely to confuse the model.
 Until now.\todo{big claim!}

 With this work, we contribute three things:

-* A microbenchmark of 15 programs that test basic model understanding of the flow of optionality through a program.
+* A microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program.

-* Experiments that show that models begin to develop a concept of optionality as they get bigger and are trained for longer.
+* Experiments that show that models develop a concept of nullability as they get bigger and are trained for longer.

-* Experiments that show that models begin to understand optionality in a local scope, satisfying many requirements of the python typechecker, before they start to understand how optionality flows across the program.
+* Experiments that show that models begin to understand nullability in a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program.

 # Overview

-Understanding the flow of optionality across programs is an essential part of writing most code, and misunderstandings are often a source of bugs.
-For models to write code, they must learn to track optionality in some form.
-In this work, we'll explore ways to measure optionality understanding in language models, and use that to show how the understanding of optionality changes over various model parameters.
+Understanding the flow of nullability across programs is an essential part of writing most code, and misunderstandings are often a source of bugs.
+For models to write code, they must learn to track nullability in some form.
+In this work, we'll explore ways to measure nullability understanding in language models, and use that to show how the understanding of nullability changes over various model parameters.

-## Which Models Understand Optionality?
+## Which Models Understand Nullability?

-We begin with a "skyline" estimate of model understanding of optionality (a la @fengBinding2024), first measure how well different models can understand the concept.
-We have the model complete simple programs that require an understanding of optionality.
-We refer to this suite of programs as `OptionalEval`.
+We begin with a "skyline" estimate of model understanding of nullability (a la @fengBinding2024), first measure how well different models can understand the concept.
+We have the model complete simple programs that require an understanding of nullability.
+We refer to this suite of programs as `NullabilityEval`.

-To test these models for optionality understanding, we constructed 15 partial program tests.
+To test these models for nullability understanding, we constructed 15 partial program tests.
 For example,

 *Test 4*: